Can Creditors Take Your Tax Refund and How to Protect It

 How to Protect Your Federal Tax Refund

 Protecting your federal tax refund from garnishment involves proactive measures and understanding your financial obligations.
+With the average refund representing a significant financial resource for many individuals, it is especially important to take steps to protect it.
 Effective strategies can help ensure your refund remains intact and available for your intended use.

 Paying Debts On Time